 - Combat parking the POV.
 Ever see anyone pull out fast on QRF by backing out of a spot?
 Nah, me neither.
 Especially useful when trying to get your battle buddies out of a bar after someone yells “Ranger Down.”

 - Tattoos.
 Rare is the combat veteran who doesn’t have at least one tattoo.
 It is a way to tell a story.
 Rarer still is the veteran who has just one.

 - P.A.C.E. plans for the simplest things.
-Whether you’re going to the grocery store or road trips, there is a bug-out bag in the car, jumper cables, space blanket, a reflective vest or belt, maybe even a jacket and gloves.
+Whether you’re going to the grocery store or on road trips, there is a bug-out bag in the car, jumper cables, a space blanket, a reflective vest or belt, maybe even a jacket and gloves.
 There is certainly a first aid bag with seat belt cutters and tourniquets.
-Never know when you’re going to pop a tire or come up on an accident.
+Never know when you’re going to pop a tire or come upon an accident.
 Likely there is a weapon in there too, depending on the State law.

 - The two C’s: Coffee and Copenhagen (or Camels).
 Bound to happen at least once.
 Coffee daily.

-This first appeared in The Havok Journal March 28, 2019.
+This first appeared in The Havok Journal on March 28, 2019.

 Marshall McGurk served nearly five years with the 3rd Special Forces Group (Airborne) after a stint with the 4th Infantry Division (Mechanized).
 He enjoys scotch, cigars, good books, foreign films, and critical thinking.
 He is passionate about international relations, domestic affairs, and successful veteran transition.
 He serves in the Army Reserve.
 Email him at firstname.lastname@example.org or follow him on Twitter.